 If the application you install affects boot-level components, you'll need to restart the Packaging Machine as part of finalizing the layer or version.

-Prerequisite Layers let you include existing App Layers on the Packaging Disk when creating or adding a version to an App Layer.
+Prerequisite Layers provide a mechanism to include existing Application Layers on the Packaging Disk when creating or adding a version to an Application Layer.
 Prerequisite Layers should only be used if they are required, since it is possible that the prerequisite applications will pull something into the Layer that is not required for the current application deployment, and which may cause conflict in the future.
+Prerequisite Layers can be required for several reasons:

-Note: Some of these issues can also be handled by putting the two applications in the same layer.
+Note: Some of these issues can also be handled by putting the two applications in the same layer rather than using prerequisite layers.

 You can include a Run Once script in an App Layer.
 This allows you to run a script the first time any Layered Image that includes the App Layer boots.
 If the App Layer is elastically layered, the Run Once script runs when the App Layer Disk is mounted.
 Run Once scripts are typically used for apps, such as MS Office, that require license activation on the first boot.